dfury0/DazUDocs/docs/clothing_creation/clothing_general_guidelines.md

 #### Mesh Density

-Lower density meshes are easier to work with and perform better.
-Most people add too much resolution, life will be easier if you go lower.
+Lower-density meshes are easier to work with and perform better.
+Most people add too much resolution.
+Life will be easier if you go lower.

 Fine details should be done in textures, not through modeling.